turingschool/backend-curriculum-site/module2/projects/blogger.md

 #### Starting the Template

-With that defined, refresh your browser and you should get the "Template is Missing" error.
+With that defined, refresh your browser and you should get the "ActionController::UnknownFormat in ArticlesController#new" error.

 Create a new file `app/views/articles/new.html.erb` with these contents: